Starring Tasks

 Starring marks a task as needing immediate action.
 When a starred task becomes overdue, Taskitos will nag you more frequently to ensure it gets done.

-- Unstarred - Normal reminder frequency (once per day)
+- Unstarred - Slower reminder cadence

-- Starred - Aggressive reminders (every hour when overdue)
+- Starred - Faster reminders when overdue

 Simple Mental Model